* Additional cost growth would cut Pentagon’s F-35 buy

 * Air Force says production slowdown will likely raise cost

-* GAO says first four production contracts are $1 billion
+* GAO says first four production contracts are $1 billion over budget

 * Watchdog sees significant cost risks ahead